Hobby Lobby to end 40% off coupon at the end of February

 No other information was given during a call to customer service.

-The company is based out of Oklahoma City, Oklahoma and now they have 900 stores nationwide. with more than 43,000 employees in 47 states.
+The company is based out of Oklahoma City, Oklahoma and has 900 stores nationwide with more than 43,000 employees in 47 states.

 Store hours are Monday through Saturday from 9:00am to 8:00pm.
 All Hobby Lobby stores are closed on Sunday.